AtomBench: A Benchmarking Framework for Generative Crystal Reconstruction Models in Conventional Superconductors: Methods

+Before detailing the statistical assessment, we must first define how a crystal structure is parameterized.
+All information about a bulk crystal can be derived from its unit cell, the fundamental repeating building block that generates the crystal through periodic translation.
+The unit cell has the shape of a parallelepiped, and the lengths and angles of the edges are given by six lattice parameters $\{a, b, c, \alpha, \beta, \gamma\}$.
+Atoms reside in this repeated parallelepiped, and their positions are given by the atomic position vectors ${\mathbf{r}_i}$.
+Together, these parameters fully specify the periodic arrangement of atoms used as input for both training and reconstruction analysis.
+For more information about how bulk crystals are mathematically defined, see Ref.\cite{ashcroft_mermin_ssp}.

+Prior to computing statistical metrics, the Niggli reduction is applied to all reconstructed structures, as this forces the ordering of lattice constants and angles to be dependent on the geometry of the unit cell, rather than on choice or labeling convention\cite{niggli}.
+This greatly reduces ambiguity in lattice parameter labeling and makes statistical analysis of lattice parameter predictions meaningful.

 For the first statistical metric, we have employed the Mean Absolute Error (MAE) to quantify the average deviation between predicted and ground-truth lattice parameters.
 Specifically, the MAE is computed for each of the six lattice parameters $\{a, b, c, \alpha, \beta, \gamma\}$ by averaging the absolute differences between their predicted values $\hat{y}_i$ and reference values $y_i$, $\mathrm{MAE} \;=\; \frac{1}{n} \sum_{i=1}^{n} \left| y_i - \hat{y}_i \right|$.
 Consequently, for each trained model instance, six Mean Absolute Error (MAE) values are produced.
-These values serve as a direct indicator of the model's precision in replicating the crystal geometry.
+These values directly indicate the model's precision in reproducing the crystal geometry.
 An accurate reproduction of the lattice is essential for determining the correct space group and the crystal family.
 The MAE is a standard and interpretable metric widely used to assess the average magnitude of prediction errors.

-For the second statistical metric, we use Kullback-Leibler Divergence (KLD)\cite{KLD} to measure the divergence between the histogrammed distribution of a single ground-truth crystal lattice parameter and the histogrammed distribution of a single predicted crystal lattice parameter for all six crystal lattice parameters $\{a,b,c,\alpha,\beta,\gamma\}$.
-Similarly to MAE, this means that there are six KLD computations for each trained model instance under consideration.
-The KLD between a true distribution $P$ and a predicted distribution $Q$ quantifies the expected log‐ratio of probabilities of events $p(x)$ and $q(x)$ under distributions $P$ and $Q$ respectively:
+We also use Kullback-Leibler Divergence (KLD)\cite{KLD} as a directed divergence between the histogrammed distribution of a single ground-truth crystal lattice parameter and the histogrammed distribution of a single predicted crystal lattice parameter for all six crystal lattice parameters $\{a,b,c,\alpha,\beta,\gamma\}$.
+KLD does not satisfy the formal axioms of a metric, but we still use its identity as a directed divergence to extract meaningful information about the predicted distributions.
+By convention, for a true distribution $P$ and a predicted distribution $Q$, the KLD between them quantifies the expected log‐ratio of probabilities of events $p(x)$ and $q(x)$ under distributions $P$ and $Q$ respectively: